* Images shown are of mature plants

 The ever-changing colors of the Butterfly Japanese Maple make this unique tree an interesting accent to your landscape...and it looks brilliant as a stand-alone ornamental.

-What sets our Butterfly Japanese Maple apart?
-For starters, it changes colors with the seasons.
-Starting with a pinkish tinge foliage in early spring, the gray-green leaves incorporate splashes of red with silvery white borders throughout the summer.
+It changes colors with the seasons.
+Starting with pinkish foliage in early spring, the gray-green leaves incorporate splashes of red with silvery-white borders throughout the summer.
 And as fall approaches, the green leaves transition to a deep scarlet-magenta color to make for a spectacular autumnal show.

 Even in winter, its miniature, reddish maple hues will nod and flow in the breeze adding a dynamic display in your garden.
 Plus, its distinctive 3-inch leaves, with five lobes, open like the palm of a hand and will occasionally have a slight twist as they emerge.
-The inconspicuous flowers are small, of a reddish-purple color, and are quite attractive close up.
-The papery, double winged seed pods, called samaras, ripen during September and October and flow in the breeze to add another dimension.
+The papery, double-winged seed pods, called samaras, ripen during September and October and flow in the breeze to add more dimension.

 Best of all?
 It's low-maintenance, and this long-lived specimen is naturally resistant to diseases and insects, so you’ll rarely need to treat it with fungicides or insecticides.
 Just give it a good start, and it will reward you for years to come.